semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 You can create multiple orgs to group related resources together:

-1. In Semgrep Cloud Platform, click the drop-down box with your organization name.
+1. In Semgrep Cloud Platform, click the drop-down box with your organization name, located at the sidebar.
 2. Click **Add org**.
 3. Click **Create an organization**.
 4. In the popup, provide an **Organization display name**.

+### Delete an existing org

+Reach out to [<i class="fa-regular fa-envelope"></i> support@semgrep.com](mailto:support@semgrep.com) to delete an organization.

-### Organization setup examples tk
+## Organization setup examples tk

-#### Single-user organization in GitLab
+### Single-user organization in GitLab

 - In this example, a single GitLab user, `john-doe`, has a Semgrep org account with the same name.
 - He has set up his CI workflow to scan `repo-A` and `repo-B` in his GitLab account.
 The CI job sends scan results (findings) to Semgrep Cloud Platform.

 ![DESCRIPTION](/img/personal-org.png#md-noborder)

-#### Company with org departments in GitHub
+### Company with org departments in GitHub

 In this example, a `parent-company` has multiple `subsidiaries`:

 - Each `subsidiary` is its own GitHub organization.
-- The security team is responsible for all `subsidiaries` in `parent-company-.
+- The security team is responsible for all `subsidiaries` in `parent-company`.
+The security team is a part of all `subsidiaries`.
-- The ParentCompany enforces SSO for all of its Subsidiaries.
+- The `parent-company` enforces SSO for all of its `subsidiaries`.
 - Here, membership and repository scanning are separately managed by two different services.

 The Semgrep deployment could look like this:

 - Each GitHub org has a corresponding Semgrep org.
 - The security team has configured SSO for each Semgrep org.
-    - This means that `team-member-P` can sign into `subsidiary-1-org`.
-The resources they are able to view or change can be constrained through roles.
+    - This means that `team-member-P` can also access `subsidiary-1-org`.
+The resources they are able to view or change can be constrained through **roles**.

 ![DESCRIPTION](/img/multiple-orgs.png)

-### Join an existing org
+## Join an existing org

 This section is for team members who have been invited to join a Semgrep organization.